erusauur/app-dev/README.md

 **When Life Gives You Tangerines**

 ### This K-Drama is one of my favorite right now, since I just watched it this year and the plot's so good.
 It gives a lot of lesson in love that will always touch anyones heart.
+It shows the journey of our life where we might loss someone but there will be someone